Ishan-Shukla/Dex-Auction-Firebase/README.md

 ## Technical Details (PoC)

-The section discusses the technical parameters used in the Hyperledger Fabric, the Expresss API, and the React front-end.
+The section discusses the technical parameters used in the Solidity, the Firebase Storage, and the React front-end.

 ### Architecture